Reduced quantum electrodynamics in curved space: Application to curved graphene layer

 If $\text{Im}[\Sigma_{1}^F(\omega)]$ is small, we can approximate it as a constant value, which results in a constant $\tau_{+}^{-1}$.
 This implies that in this case this expression can also be obtained by employing resummed fermionic propagators in the calculation of the vacuum polarization.
 The result will resemble a simple one-loop calculation, even though higher-order corrections are being taken into account with the usage of dressed propagators.
 This is somewhat reminiscent of the standard discussion on unstable particles in high-energy scattering amplitudes within the narrow-width approximation.
 In the context of condensed-matter settings, a vanishingly small imaginary part of the self-energy (around the Fermi surface) implies that the criterion for the Fermi-Landau liquid theory is fully justified.

 Let us first consider the full frequency dependence of $\tau_{+}^{-1}$.
 When $M_e^2>0$ we see from Fig.~\ref{ConductivityWithBroad} that there is no longer a jump on the real part of the conductivity at $z=2$.
 Instead, the conductivity starts to increase smoothly at $z=1$.
 Accordingly the imaginary part of $\sigma(z)$ is also smoothened at $z=2$, as dictated by the Kramers-Kronig relations.
 For $z\rightarrow\infty$ we still recover $\sigma_0$.
 Eq.~\eqref{conductivity2} is similar to the one found in Ref.~\cite{Ando:2002}, except for the fact that here the scattering time given by Eq.~\eqref{scatteringtime} kicks in only at $z=1$.
+Indeed, these authors considered $\tau_{+}^{-1}(z)$ at $z=1$ in the first term and $\tau_{+}^{-1}(z) \to \tau_{+}^{-1}(z/2)$ in the logarithmic term (in our notation) whereas we have considered the full frequency dependence of $\tau_{+}^{-1}$.
+The reason for this difference in the approaches lies in the fact that the energy dependence of the scattering time in both models behave differently at the Fermi energy, as just mentioned, since they describe different physical situations.
+Nevertheless, as shown by these authors, the scaling of the dynamical conductivity leads to a singular jump at $\omega = 0$ for zero Fermi energy, a result that clearly resembles the behavior of $\textrm{Im}[\sigma]$ in our model.

 One may consider the conductivity for a fixed value of $\tau_{+}^{-1}$, somewhat partially similar to what was undertaken in Ref.~\cite{Ando:2002}.
 We explore this situation for the case in which $\text{Im}[\Sigma_{1}^F(\omega)]$ is small so that $\tau_{+}^{-1}$ can be taken to be approximately constant.
 This will take place near the Fermi energy.
-In fact, just above the Fermi energy the imaginary part of the self energy with ${\bf p}=0$ obeys a linear relationship with $\omega_p$, indicating that the (undoped) graphene behaves as a marginal Fermi liquid -- a result consistent with the conclusions of Ref.~\cite{Sarma:07}.
 As an illustration, let us quote our result for a matching scale of $z=z_0$, $z_0 \gtrsim 1$, for the scattering time (Fermi energy amounts to choosing $z_0 = 1$):